Is inpatient rehab expensive?

 Inpatient rehab cost questions

 Still have questions about the cost of inpatient rehab?
-Contact us if you have any questions or comments.
-We’ll try to get back with you personally and promptly.
+Contact us if you have any questions.

 Reference Sources: SAMSHA: Substance Abuse Treatment Directory